Idealised 2-D viscoelastic loading problem in an annulus¶

 We finally come to solving the variational problem, with solver

 objects for the Stokes system created.
-We pass in the solution fields z
+We pass in the solution field u and

 # Create a velocity function for plotting